 Bridge Loan Calculator

-- Purchase price - The total cost of the new property.
+- Purchase price—The total cost of the new property.

-- First loan's interest rate - The interest rate on the first mortgage.
+- First loan’s interest rate—The interest rate on the first mortgage.

-- First loan's term - The length of the first mortgage, typically 15 or 30 years.
+- First loan’s term—The length of the first mortgage, typically 15 or 30 years.

-- Bridge loan interest rate - The interest rate on the interest-only bridge loan.
+- Bridge loan interest rate—The interest rate on the interest-only bridge loan.

-- Anticipated bridge loan term - The length of the bridge loan, typically 6 to 12 months.
+- Anticipated bridge loan term—The length of the bridge loan, typically 6 to 12 months.

-More below
+More below…

 Information

-- Bridge loan amount - The amount of the bridge loan needed to finance the down payment.
+- Bridge loan amount—The amount of the bridge loan needed to finance the down payment.

 Bridge loans may be risky

-For example, if you currently have $50,000 cash and a home that you are selling for $400,000 for which there is a balance on the mortgage of $200,000 and you plan to buy a home for $800,000, you might be a candidate for a bridge loan.
+For example, assume you have $50,000 in cash and you are selling a home for $400,000 with a remaining mortgage balance of $200,000, and you plan to buy a new home for $800,000.
+You may be a candidate for a bridge loan.

 -$50,000 cash on hand